 Girard Winery.
 In the years since its founding vintage (1975) Girard has somehow survived the decades and undergone a remarkable transformation both in various site locations, wines produced and ownership.
 Its roots are with Steve Girard (died in 2004), an integral member of Kaiser Corporation who served as president and executive of several Kaiser companies and his son Steve Jr. The Girard family decided to purchase land in Oakville (Steve Girard was getting ready to retire from Kaiser); they acquired land bordering the Silverado Trail and Oakville Cross Road in 1974.
 At the time, they also owned property in Yountville near Domain Chandon.
 Ultimately Steve Jr ran the operations and built a winery in 1980.

-At one point the Girard wines were served at the White House and also taken on a state visit to China by President Reagan.
 Steve Jr. eventually sold the winery in 1996 to Leslie Rudd, the current site of Rudd Winery.
 Steve and Carol Girard then moved to Oregon to focus on Pinot Noir and built and operated Benton-Lane Winery located northwest of Eugene before selling in early 2018 to Napa Valley based Huneeus Vintners (owners of Quintessa Winery).
 Steve Girard and Augustin Huneeus Sr. were longtime friends.
-We have visited Benton-Lane Winery – see our photographs at the end of this review.
+We have visited Benton-Lane Winery; for more information see our notes and photographs filed at the bottom of our profile on Quintessa Winery on this website.

 And the wines have been made in a number of locations over the years, including at a small winery on Pritchard Hill above Oakville where we first visited Girard many years ago.
 That property is currently owned by Napa Valley vintner Dave Del Dotto.